 - On a Silpat or parchment paper, place an empanada disc of dough and spread lightly with the rolling pin.

-- Place cheese and rajas on top, close the empanadas.
-Press the edges with your finger and make small pieces waves.
+- Place cheese and rajas on top, and close the empanadas.
+Press the edges with your finger.

 - Beat the egg for 1 minute with a fork.